cdoky/flutter_wiki/Contributing-to-Plugins-and-Packages.md

 ## Version and CHANGELOG updates

+Most changes need version and CHANGELOG changes; see below for details.

+In most cases, the easiest way to create them is to use [the `update-release-info` repository command](https://github.com/flutter/plugins/blob/main/script/tool/README.md#update-changelog-and-version).
+If you are adding a feature, use `--version=minor`, otherwise `--version=minimal` will almost always do the right thing.

 ### Version

 Any change that needs to be published in order to take effect must update the version in `pubspec.yaml`.
 There are very few exceptions: